Loading…

 Chief Impact Officer, Promise Partnership of Utah

 Amy Ahrens Terpstra has extensive experience in the nonprofit sector.
-Amy has served as the Chief Impact Officer at United Way of Salt Lake since January 2022, where she is responsible for driving social impact.
+Amy has served as the Managing Director of Promise Partnership of Utah since January 2022, where she is responsible for driving social impact.
 During the 2026 legislative session, Amy was instrumental in ushering...
 Read More →

 Friday July 17, 2026 9:50am - 10:50am MDT